 The “wp” command is WP-CLI.
 Here I am exporting the entire wp database to a sql file.
 It will export to the file system, which I am then using “zip” to compress so we can move the entire thing to the development server.
 The sql file will zip up with all of the other site files.
-When zipping it up, the “-r” command is “recursive,” so it will include all of the folders and sub folders.
-Then I give my zip file name and use the wildcard * to indicate that I want every single file.
+When zipping it up, the “-r” command means the operation is “recursive,” so it will include all of the folders and sub folders.
+Then I give my zip file a name and use the wildcard * to indicate that I want every single file.

 - wp db clean